-- 1 Using the alignment posts, place the right I/O-board in place on the palm-rest assembly. - 2 Replace the two screws (M2x3) that secure the right I/O-board to the palm-rest asssembly. - 3 Connect the speaker cable to the connector on the right I/O-board. - 4 Using the alignment pins, connect the right I/O-board cable on the right I/O-board and the system board. - NOTE: The I/O-board cable is polarity sensitive.
-To prevent damage to your computer ensure that the MB UMT end of the cable is connected to the system board. - 5 Replace the two screws (M2x3) that secure the right I/O-board cable to the right I/O-board and system board. - 6 Adhere the tape securing the coin-cell battery cable to the right I/O-board.
+- 1 Using the alignment posts, place the right I/O-board in place on the palm-rest assembly. - 2 Replace the two screws (M2x3) that secure the right I/O-board to the palm-rest asssembly. - 3 Adhere the coin-cell battery onto the RTC marking on the right I/O-board. - 4 Connect the speaker cable to the connector on the right I/O-board. - 5 Using the alignment pins, connect the right I/O-board cable on the right I/O-board and the system board. - NOTE: The I/O-board cable is polarity sensitive.
+To prevent damage to your computer ensure that the MB UMT end of the cable is connected to the system board. - 6 Replace the two screws (M2x3) that secure the right I/O-board cable to the right I/O-board and system board.

-- 1 Install the battery. - 2 Install the 2230 solid-state drive. (if applicable) - 3 Install the 2280 solid-state drive. (if applicable) - 4 Install the base cover. - 5 Follow the procedure in After working inside your computer.
+- 1 Install the battery. - 2 Install the 2230 solid-state drive. (if applicable) - 3 Install the 2280 solid-state drive. (if applicable) - 4 Install the base cover.

+5 Follow the procedure in After working inside your computer.